grantnathanielbrown/cmk_react_site/README.md

 ## FOR OLD MAN GRANT

-just run NPM run deploy, then stage files and commit.
+just run NPM run deploy (it also runs predeploy, so build directory gets updated), then stage files and commit

 # TO DO